 Watch the automatic horse feeders in action on video.

-That next cold and rainy morning, just sit back with another cup of coffee and let this automatic unit take care of the feeding chores for you!
+That next cold and rainy morning, just sit back with another cup of coffee and let this feeder take care of the chores for you!

 Call for more information, prices, and shipping options 1-406-273-21 51

 Installing a wall mount unit in a hay shed